grafana/grafana/docs/sources/developers/angular_deprecation.md

 ## When will angular plugins stop working?

-In Grafana version 9 coming in June 2022 all angular plugins will stop working unless a new server configuration option is turned on.
-So if you still depend on community or internally developed plugins that require AngularJS then you will have to turn this option on.
+In Grafana version 9 coming in June 2022, all angular plugins will stop working unless a new server configuration option is turned on.
+If you still depend on community or internally developed plugins that require AngularJS then you will have to turn this option on.

 This is a good time to start working on migrating plugins to React.